ismanf/golang-design-patterns/README.md

 ### Mediator
 Define an object that encapsulates how a set of objects interact.Mediator promotes loose coupling by keeping objects from referring to each other explicitly, and it lets you vary their interaction independently

+### Template
+Define the skeleton of an algorithm in an operation, deferring some steps to subclasses.
+Template method lets subclasses redefine certain steps of an algorithm without changing the algorithm structure.

 ## Concurrency patterns
 Pattenrs for concurrent work and parallel execution in Go.